PanDAWMS/panda-docs/docs/source/architecture/jedi.rst

 --------------

 Task Refiner
-  Clients specify tasks in json dictionaries and feed them into the database through RESTful interface of the PanDA server.
+  Clients specify tasks in json dictionaries and feed them into the database through the RESTful interface of the PanDA server.
   ``Task Refiner`` parses them to instantiate ``JediTaskSpec`` objects.
   Each ``JediTaskSpec`` object represents a task.
-  The core code sets common attributes of ``JediTaskSpec`` while plugins set experiment/activity specific attributes.
+  The core code defines common attributes of ``JediTaskSpec``, while plugins set experiment/activity specific attributes.
   One of the crucial attributes is ``splitRule`` concatenating two-letter codes to specify various characteristics and requirements of the task.
   ``JediTaskSpec`` objects are inserted into the database once they are successfully instantiated.

 Contents Feeder
-  ``Contents Feeder`` retrieves the contents of input data, such as a list of data filenames, from the external data management service and records them to the database for subsequent processing by other agents.
-If the input data is not a collection of data files, e,g, a list of random seeds, ``Contents Feeder`` records a list of pseudo files in the database.
+  The ``Contents Feeder`` retrieves the contents of input data, such as a list of data filenames, from the external data management service and records them to the database for subsequent processing by other agents.
+If the input data is not a collection of data files, e.g. a list of random seeds, ``Contents Feeder`` records a list of pseudo files in the database.

 Task Broker
-  ``Task Broker`` decides final destinations of task output if tasks are specified to aggregate output but final destinations are undefined.
+  When tasks specify to aggregate their output, but the final destination is undefined, then the ``Task Broker`` will decide the final destinations of the task output.
 It is skipped otherwise.
 The final destination is chosen for each site by considering its input data locality, free disk spaces and downtime of storage resources, transfer backlog over the network, and requirements on data processing.

 Job Generator
-  ``Job Generator`` is the busiest agent in JEDI.
+  The ``Job Generator`` is the busiest agent in JEDI.
 It chooses the computing resources for each task, generates jobs, and submits them to the PanDA server.
 The details are described in the next section.

 Post Processor
-  Once tasks process all input data, they are passed to ``Post Processor`` to be finalized.
+  Once tasks process all their input data, they are passed to the ``Post Processor`` to be finalized.
   The post-processing step includes various procedures like validation, cleanup, duplication removal of output data, dispatch of email notifications to task owners, trigger processing of child tasks, etc.